 - Request your current provider to send medical records to CPS particularly if you are receiving medication and any previous hospitalizations.

-- If you request a consult with a psychiatrist and/or your Drop-in counselor recommends that you be evaluated by a psychiatrist, a psychiatric appointment may be made at the end of the Drop-in session.
-Please know if CPS psychiatrists are not available to see you within a reasonable period of time, your Drop-in counselor will discuss with you the possibility of referral to Campus Care physician or an outside provider, when clinically appropriate.
+- If you request a consult with a psychiatrist and/or your intake appointment counselor recommends that you be evaluated by a psychiatrist, a psychiatric appointment may be made at the end of the session.
+Please know if CPS psychiatrists are not available to see you within a reasonable period of time, your intake counselor will discuss with you the possibility of referral to Campus Care physician or an outside provider, when clinically appropriate.

 Preparing for your first psychiatric appointment: